-- We have resisted specifying a list of acceptable techniques because photography is changing so rapidly that anything we specify is likely to become out of date in a relatively short time. - It is expected that an A or L set will show a diversity of techniques and subjects. - Accurate depiction of the subject is paramount, and therefore manipulation must be limited.
-Besides cropping, techniques to correct colour, contrast, etc., are acceptable, provided they serve to more accurately reflect what the photographer saw at the time.
-These manipulations may be carried out in the camera or in post-production. - Sets must flow and have cohesion.
-A theme is only required for a fellowship. - Monochrome is acceptable in all categories.
+- We have resisted specifying a list of acceptable techniques because photography is changing so rapidly that anything we specify is likely to become out of date in a relatively short time. - It is expected that an A or L set will show a diversity of techniques and subjects. - Sets must flow and have cohesion.
+A theme is only required for a fellowship. - Monochrome is acceptable in all categories. - Except for cropping the image content should not be changed. - Manipulations, either in or out of camera are limited to those that enhance the original capture to make it more accurately reflect what the photographer saw at the time.